philippmeisberger/pam-face/README.md

 PAM Face
 ========

-PAM Face is a Linux Pluggable Authentication Module (PAM) for password-less face authentication.
+PAM Face is a Linux Pluggable Authentication Module (PAM) for password-less face authentication using [OpenCV](https://opencv.org).

 Per default the password authentication is set as fallback.
 Two-factor authentication is also possible.
 The module has to be configured by the `pamface-conf` program.